adiyasa-repo/oplands-screener/README.md

 # Oplands-screener

-A geospatial screening tool for cloudburst/drainage risk: given a catchment area of interest, it delineates the upstream drainage network, computes flow accumulation under several rainfall scenarios, identifies low-lying "bluespot" ponding areas within the catchment, and produces a styled QGIS project with the results.
+A geospatial screening tool for cloudburst/drainage risk: given a catchment area of interest, the underlying model delineates the upstream drainage network, computes flow accumulation under several rainfall scenarios, identifies low-lying "bluespot" ponding areas within the catchment, and produces a styled QGIS project with the results.

+The frontend visualizes a simplified output, focussing on the delineated catchment, streams, and bluespots.

 Built on GDAL, PCRaster, and PyQGIS (headless QGIS processing — no desktop GUI required to run the analysis).